ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- A database - stores the content data of the entities
+- A database - stores the data of the entities content
-- A model - stores the content structure of an entity
+- A model - stores the structure of an entity's content
-- A URL - is the action request of an entity
+- A URL - is the request of an entity action
-- A route - is the action request handler of an entity
+- A route - is the request handler of an entity action
-- A controller - is the action of an entity
+- A controller - is an entity action
-- A view - is the action responce template of an entity
+- A view - is the responce template of an entity action
-- A page - is the action responce of an entity
+- A page - is the responce of an entity action

 # Automation with Laravel